 The cloud-based application can automate the otherwise tedious process of data collection.
 In many cases, data can be periodically retrieved electronically from other data stores, such as online utility accounts or other systems that are already part of an organization’s infrastructure.
 The data remains current without requiring manual effort.

-In cases in which the data is not available electronically, data can be imported from third-party spreadsheets in varying formats.
+In cases where the data is unavailable electronically, data can be imported from third-party spreadsheets in varying formats.

 Finally, one of the benefits of the cloud-based application lies in the democratization of the data.
 In the old spreadsheet world, data providers often feel like cogs in a machine.
-They’re asked for data, they provide the data, and they are left wondering.
+They’re asked for data, provide it, and are left wondering.

 At the administrator’s discretion, users can be allowed access to their division’s data, their region’s data, or the whole dataset.
 They see the part their data plays in the whole, which gets users more engaged and leads to new, actionable insights.